Free Snow Removal Software,

 Forever.

-Send seasonal-contract estimates with tier pricing, collect the pre-season deposit before October 1, prove every 4am push with a date-stamped photo, bill per-event or monthly on a card on file, and let Menutize text every customer a one-tap Google review link the moment the lot's cleared. $0/month.
+Send seasonal-contract estimates with trigger-depth tier pricing, collect the pre-season deposit before October 1, prove every 4am push with a date-stamped photo, bill per-event or monthly on a card on file, and let Menutize text every customer a one-tap Google review link the moment the lot's cleared. $0/month.
+Unlimited users.
 Forever.

 What's Free, Forever

-Everything you need to run a snow removal and ice management business — and not a feature gated behind an upgrade.
+Everything you need to run a snow removal and ice-management business — not a feature gated behind an upgrade.
 No credit card to start.
-No "trial expired" emails in 14 days, which would land in February anyway when you least have time for it.
+No "trial expired" email in 14 days, which would land in February anyway, exactly when you least have time for it.

 Customer CRM

 Every account, contract tier, photo, and gate code in one place.
 Searchable.
-No per-seat fees.
+Unlimited users, no per-seat fees.

-Send branded seasonal-contract estimates with trigger-depth tier pricing.
+Branded seasonal-contract estimates with trigger-depth tier pricing and side-by-side options.
 Customer approves & pre-pays with one tap.

 Per-Event Invoicing

 Auto-generate clean per-push invoices the moment you mark a driveway cleared.
-No QuickBooks license required.
+No separate QuickBooks license required.

 Card & ACH Payments

 Customers pay online.
 Recurring monthly billing on card-on-file built in for seasonal contracts.
-Standard processing rate, no monthly fee.
+ACH at 0.8% (capped $5) is the cheap rail for big pre-pays.

 Google Review Requests